httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 - Considerations specific to representation data integrity.
   - {{state-changing-requests}} (State-changing requests),
   - {{digest-and-content-location}} (Content-Location),
-  - {{resource-representation}} contains worked examples of Representation data in message exchanges, and
+  - {{resource-representation}} contains worked examples of representation data in message exchanges, and
   - Appendixes {{<examples-unsolicited}} and {{<examples-solicited}} contain worked examples of Repr-Digest and Want-Repr-Digest fields in message exchanges.